Local SEO and GEO for Small Business

-Local SEO + GEO for Small Business: The 2026 Guide to Getting Found
+Local SEO and GEO for Small Business: The 2026 Guide to Getting Found

-If you run a local business — a restaurant, dental practice, law firm, yoga studio, or any brick-and-mortar — you already know you need to show up on Google Maps and local search.
+If you run a local business, like a restaurant, dental practice, law firm, yoga studio, or brick-and-mortar store, you already know you need to show up on Google Maps and local search.
 That's local SEO, and it's still critical.

 But here's what most local businesses are missing: when someone asks ChatGPT "best dentist in Memphis" or asks Perplexity "where to get pizza in Louisville," your business may be completely invisible.
-That's where GEO (Generative Engine Optimization) comes in — and in 2026, it's no longer optional.
+That's where GEO (Generative Engine Optimization) comes in.
+In 2026, local visibility has to cover both search results and AI answers.

 Check your local business visibility:

-Run a free Foglift scan to see your SEO and GEO scores — including whether AI crawlers can access your site and if you have the structured data local businesses need.
+Run a free Technical Audit to see your SEO and AI Readiness scores, including whether AI crawlers can access your site and if you have the structured data local businesses need.

 The Two Searches Your Customers Use